optimagic-dev/optimagic/docs/source/algorithms.md

     CMA-ES is one of the most successful algorithm, classified as an Evolutionary Strategy, for derivative-free global optimization.
-The version supported by estimagic is the version described in :cite:`Hansen2006`.
+The version supported by optimagic is the version described in :cite:`Hansen2006`.

-    In contrast to the pygmo version, estimagic always sets force_bounds to True.
+    In contrast to the pygmo version, optimagic always sets force_bounds to True.
 This avoids that ill defined parameter values are evaluated.

     - **population_size** (int): Size of the population.
 If None, it's twice the number of